Delta adds insult to injury in hurricane-ravaged Louisiana

 “Add Laura and Delta together and it’s just absolutely unprecedented and catastrophic,” Hunter said.
 “We are very concerned that with everything going in the country right now that this incident may not be on the radar nationally like it should be.”

-The Louisiana governor’s office said it had no reports of deaths early Saturday, but a hurricane’s wake can be treacherous.
+Louisiana Gov. John Bel Edwards said no fatalities had been reported as of Saturday, but a hurricane’s wake can be treacherous.
 Only seven of the 32 deaths in Louisiana and Texas attributed to Laura came the day that hurricane struck.
-A leading cause of the others was carbon monoxide poisoning from generators used in places without electricity.
-Others died in accidents while cleaning up.
+A leading cause of the others was carbon monoxide poisoning from generators used in buildings without electricity.

+“Everybody needs to exercise a lot of caution even now, and really, especially now,” Edwards said.

-Delta rapidly weakened once it moved onto land, and had slowed into a tropical depression Saturday morning.
-Forecasters warned that heavy rain, ocean water from the storm surge and flash floods continued to pose dangers from parts of Texas to Mississippi.
+It rapidly weakened over land and slowed into a tropical depression Saturday morning.
+Forecasters warned that heavy rain, storm surges and flash floods continued to pose dangers in areas from Texas to Mississippi.
+Large swells and rip currents closed beaches down to the Mexican border.

+Remnants of the storm also could spawn tornadoes in the Tennessee Valley into Sunday, and flash floods could hit the southern Appalachians, the National Weather Service said.

+The governor cautioned that it would be difficult to distinguish the damage Delta caused from what was leftover from the August hurricane.
+More than 9,400 people were being sheltered by the state Saturday, but only 935 were Delta evacuees, Edwards said.
+The others were still displaced by Laura.

+Edwards said 3,000 Louisiana National Guard soldiers were mobilized to clear roads and to distribute meals and tarps, and 10,000 utility workers were working to get power restored to nearly 600,000 customers.

-But with the water knee-deep along Legion Street in Lake Charles, resident Patrick King had to wade through the water to get to his home after he returned Saturday from spending the night in Beaumont, Texas.
+With the water knee-deep along Legion Street in Lake Charles, resident Patrick King had to wade through the water Saturday to get to his home after he returned from spending the night in Beaumont, Texas.

 “I was hoping and praying that it didn’t get into the house, but it did.
 It rose up close to the furniture,” King said.

-“It’s totally frustrating and in fact it makes you want to give up but you have to keep on pushing,” he said.
-“Me and my wife, we are praying people so we just believe that God let things happen for a reason.”
+“It’s totally frustrating and in fact, it makes you want to give up, but you have to keep on pushing,” King said.
+“Me and my wife, we are praying people, so we just believe that God let things happen for a reason.”

-All night, Lake Charles resident Don Dixon worried as the wind howled and the rain poured.

-“It was quite a night,” he said, but when the sun came up and he surveyed his home, the damage wasn’t as bad as he feared — far less than Laura’s wrath.
-“All in all, we got punched in the face, but we’re getting back up.”
+Calcasieu Sheriff Tony Mancuso told KPLC-TV that the vehicles overturned on Interstate 10 should give pause to anyone thinking about rushing back to the disaster area.

-“Rising water with all the rain is the biggest problem,” Calcasieu Sheriff Tony Mancuso told KPLC-TV on Saturday.
+“Rising water with all the rain is the biggest problem,” Mancuso said.
 “It’s still dangerous out there, and we’re just going to have to start over from a few weeks ago.”

-He said vehicles overturned on Interstate-10, a lesson for anyone thinking about rushing back to the disaster area.

-Delta has swirled over a wide swath of the United States, kicking up large swells and rip currents that closed beaches down to the Mexican border.
-The storm blew down two homes under construction in Galveston, Texas, and toppled the steeple of a church in Jennings, Louisiana.

 “I’m taxed out.
 And I think that’s most people in town,” she said.
 “There’s a mental exhaustion that sets in and then there’s a fear of ‘Does anybody outside this region care?’” she said.
 “The reality is our town won’t be the same for a year, if not longer.”